 1 hour 35 minutes from Denver

 Rocky Mountain National Park falls into the category of the most popular road trips and weekend getaways from Denver.
 The favorite mountainous area boasts a profusion of easy and strenuous hikes, ample alpine lakes tucked in lodgepole pine forest, and some of the best panoramas in Colorado.
-With such diverse resources, your weekend getaways from Denver may turn into week-long excursions and expanded road-trip adventures.
+With such diverse resources, your short weekend trips from Denver may turn into week-long excursions and expanded road-trip adventures.

 TIP: These roads, however, are seasonal.
 Usually you should leave Denver for the nature-fueled road trips and weekends getaways during the summer season to be able to feast your eyes on this remarkable alpine wilderness.